nextguys/lively-next-relaunch/explanation/morphic.md

 }
 ```

-- The resulting poker table looks like this.
-Click on the dice and observe how the total changes:
+The resulting poker table looks like this. **Click on the dice and observe how the total changes**:

 <!-- __lv_expr__:{part}:lively.morphic:{WrappedDynamicPokerTable}:nextguys--lively-next-relaunch/explanation/examples.cp.js:part(WrappedDynamicPokerTable) -->